jedevc/afnom-missing-semester/_2023/lec1_course-shell.md

 ```

 By writing a value into that file, we can change the screen brightness.
-Your first instinct might be to do something like:
+An experienced shell user's first instinct might be to do something like:

 ```console
 $ sudo find -L /sys/class/backlight -maxdepth 2 -name '*brightness*'